tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 > People tend to gravitate to different sides of the explore/exploit spectrum.
 If you are high on openness, like I am, exploring comes easy.
 But it is harder to make a commitment and exploit what you’ve learned about yourself and the world.
 Other people are more committed, but risk being too conventional in their choices.
 They miss better avenues for their effort. **Most, however, tend to do less than optimal of both—not exploring, not exploiting; but doing things out of blind habit, and half-heartedly.**[^emphasis]

-In other words, the main risk is not striking a bad balance between exploring and exploiting---it's _spending too much time pulling a bad lever_.
+In other words, the main risk is not that of striking a bad balance between exploring and exploiting---it's _spending too much time pulling a bad lever_.

 Compared with Innerhelm and other priorities such as my family, Logwise was a bad lever.
-##
+## Low payout, high cost

 - TLDR as above
 - Juggling two projects